 This is your chance to get to know the prospective designer, not only from the professional and creative standpoints, but also from the personal standpoint.

-I don’t get to interview designers, but a question I would ask a prospect is, “Once you’ve been hired, how do you approach your first meeting with the director?”
-My answer to that, which has been the same for years, is to ask the director, “Why do you want to do this show, and what’s your vision for it?”
+One question I would ask a prospect is, “Once you’ve been hired, how do you approach your first meeting with the director?”
+My own answer to that, which has been the same for years, is to ask the director, “Why do you want to do this show, and what’s your vision for it?”
 That tells me immediately where the director is coming from.
-This gets the conversation rolling in a direction where we can focus on the story, the characters, the conflicts, the physical action, and so forth, instead of on the set.
+This gets the conversation rolling in a direction where we can focus on the story, the characters, the conflicts, the physical action, and so forth, instead of on the set itself.
 It also tells me, as we continue the conversation, what the director finds important.

 Discuss the scope of work

-As I said in other posts, some designers just do the design, while others also do the shop drawings, help build, help paint, and so forth, and you want to be very clear on this right up front.
+As I said in other posts, some designers (as in professional theatre) just do the design, while those in academic or community theatre sometimes also do the actual construction drawings, help build, help paint, and so forth, and you want to be very clear on this right up front.
 You also want to be very clear as to the format of the design documents: either designer’s elevations or full construction drawings.
 There are many options here, but you want to make sure that you and the prospective designer are on the same page on this.
 Don’t assume anything.
 If necessary, make a list as you talk, or have a list of exactly what you need before the interview, and be ready to negotiate.

 Once you have agreed on the scope of work, including the design time frame, scenic budget, construction schedule, and resources, you can discuss the designer’s fee.
 You may want to check out my posts on the project schedule here, along with How long does it really take? for ideas.